Career Profile: Ultrasound Technician

 Why Is Ultrasound Technology a Job of Tomorrow?

 Ultrasound technology, which is used to capture images inside the body for diagnostic purposes, will likely increase in popularity due to its quick and noninvasive nature.
 Unlike surgical procedures, which are costly, time consuming and require long recovery periods, ultrasound readings are relatively quick and completely painless.
 In addition, ultrasound technology is safer than radiation-emitting diagnostic tools like X-rays.
-Employment opportunities for ultrasound technicians are expected to increase 19 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for ultrasound technicians are expected to increase 19 percent, according to the Bureau of Labor Statistics.
 The average annual salary for ultrasound technicians is $57,160.

 What Does an Ultrasound Technician Do?